-Gyromitra, or, what people like to call false morels, although that’s a bit of a misnomer, as some Gyromitra are edible, albeit with caution.
+Gyromitra, or, what people like to call false morels, although that's a bit of a misnomer, as some Gyromitra are a traditional edible, in some places.

 If you go to certain places in the United States, such as the Upper Peninsula of Michigan, you'll find people in rural areas that eat them.
 They also used to be canned and sold in stores in Europe, and I've also heard of them being sold dried in Scandinavia, especially in Finland.

 The problem with Gyromitra is allegedly the toxins (monomethylhydrazine) found in some species of these mushrooms are supposed to accumulate over time in such a way that you could be fine for years and years, than take one bite and have an extreme case of poisoning on your hands.